 If you already have an ongoing dialogue about social media with your children, when a red flag pops up, they will be more open to talking about it with you.

 Use questions to help lead your children to see the potential danger their actions can pose and how they could be potentially harmful to them.
-What bad things could happen if your account is public?
-Do you think that comment could come back to haunt you?
+What are potential consequences of an account that’s public?
+Do you think that comment could negatively impact you?
 What are the ramifications of that post?
-Is this someone you trust with your deepest, darkest secrets?
-When kids are led to figure it out on their own, they’re more apt to act.
+Would you feel comfortable if that picture was shown at school or a family get-together?
+When kids are led to arrive at conclusions on their own, they are more apt to act.

 If you think your child is struggling significantly with social media, Akron Children’s Lois and John Orr Family Behavioral Health Center offers mental health services via in-person or telehealth.
 Call 330-543-5015 to schedule an appointment.